 Activity 2: Clarifying downstream drift as a mechanism of spread of zebra mussels between lakes

-In order to address the risk of spread through downstream drift (the phenomenon of veligers naturally moving in lakes and streams, settling, and founding new populations), samples have been gathered, counted, and photographed using our CPLM-image analysis system.
-MAISRC team member Maxwell Kleinhans wrote a program that interfaces with Image J software for rapid capture of these images and various analyses of size and shape of larvae, which is now semi-automated.
-Samples were gathered from the Pelican River, Pine River, Gull River, and Minnehaha Creek.
-We found that:
+In order to address the risk of spread through downstream drift (the phenomenon of veligers naturally moving in lakes and streams, settling, and founding new populations), samples were been gathered, counted, and photographed using our CPLM-image analysis system.
+Findings include:

 - Settlement occurs immediately downstream of the headwater lake and declines to zero, typically within the first kilometer downstream.